dustinpfister/hexo_sitesource/source/_posts/hexo-tags-structureddata-keywords.md

 <meta itemprop="keywords" content="js,javaScript,core&32;javaScript,hexo,hexo.io,static&32;site&32;generator,SEO,hexo&#32;tags,keywords">
 ```

-I could just have meta tags like this at the top of each meta file, but I prefer to handle it this way.
+I could just have meta tags like this at the top of each mark down file, but I prefer to handle it this way.

+## keyGroups

+I made it so that I can define keywords that are very unique to the content of the post, however it is true that I have also thrown in support for what I am calling key groups.
+The idea here is that all of my posts should pertain to certain general topics.
+In any post I will throw in one or more keyGroups that are relevant to the post.
+If need be I can than tweak what those keywords are, by changing what they are in the keyGrops object.

 ## Google's structured data testing tool